MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/migration/configure-dns-records-for-pilot-pool-deployment.md

 # Configure DNS records for pilot pool deployment

-Prior to deploying the pilot pool, you must update the DNS Host A entries for the pilot pool.
+Before deploying the pilot pool, you must update the DNS Host A entries for the pilot pool.
 To successfully complete this procedure, you should be logged on to the server or domain as a member of the Domain Admins group or a member of the DnsAdmins group.

 ### To configure DNS Host A records